lulyon/B-plus-tree/README.md

 B-plus-tree
 ===========

-A B+ tree implementation optimized for disk IO.
+A B+ tree implementation optimized for random disk IO.